v-finance/camelot/doc/sphinx/source/doc/actions.rst

 available during its execution in :meth:`camelot.admin.action.base.Action.gui_run` and :meth:`camelot.admin.action.base.Action.model_run`.

-The minimal context available in the *GUI thread* is :
+The minimal context available in the *GUI thread* when :meth:`gui_run` is called :

 .. autoclass:: camelot.admin.action.base.GuiContext
    :noindex:

-While the minimal contact available in the *Model thread* is:
+While the minimal contact available in the *Model thread* when :meth:`model_run` is called :

 .. autoclass:: camelot.admin.action.base.ModelContext
    :noindex: